RaquelSalanchezz/Facets_Uncertainty_Reduction/README.md

 3. If the project is not recognized as a Java Project, right-click on it in the Project Explorer, go to Configure > Convert to Java Project, and Eclipse will set it up as a Java Project.
 Additionally, make sure all required dependencies are configured in the Build Path to avoid errors.

 ### Execution of the code to generate the charts
-You can also generate the evaluation charts using the code found in evaluation_charts.ypinb.
+You can also execute some of the experiments and generate charts using the code found in evaluation_charts.ypinb.
 To achieve this, simply run the cells in Google Colab or similar environment in order, and various graphs will be displayed as output.
-If you wish to modify the data to create new graphs, you can do so by editing the data matrices at the beginning of the code that generates each graph.
+If you wish to modify the data or the parameters to create new experiments and grapg graphs, you can do so by editing the parameters and the data structures at the beginning of the code that generates each graph.